- Medical Student Leadership Opportunities

 Diverse Constituencies Scholarship

-Each year, a $1000 Diverse Constituencies Scholarship is awarded to two first-year medical students who represent a racial, ethnic or sexual minority.
-For the purposes of the scholarship, minority student status is defined by race as American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or other Pacific Islander; by ethnicity as Hispanic or Latino; by sexual minority as gay, lesbian, bisexual and/or transgender (GLBT).
+Each year, a $1,000 Diverse Constituencies Scholarship is awarded to two first-year medical students who represent a racial, ethnic or sexual minority.
+For the purposes of the scholarship, minority student status is defined by race as American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian, or other Pacific Islander; by ethnicity as Hispanic or Latino; by sexual minority as gay, lesbian, bisexual and/or transgender (GLBT).
 Applications are evaluated on an interest in primary care, financial need, a personal statement and the intent to pursue a career in family medicine.
-Invitations to apply are sent out by the medical schools in the fall to all eligible first-year students.
+Invitations to apply are sent out by the medical schools in the fall to all eligible first-year medical students.

-Alfred O. Berg Student Award for Excellence in Family Medicine Research
+Alfred O. Berg Medical Student Award for Excellence in Family Medicine Research

-The Alfred O. Berg Student Award for Excellence in Family Medicine Research is awarded each year to a fourth-year student attending medical school in Washington.
-To be eligible, the student must be graduating that year and already be matched in a family medicine residency program; have completed a research project including a written report; and the work must be focused on original research in the area of family medicine.
+The Alfred O. Berg Medical Student Award for Excellence in Family Medicine Research is awarded each year to a fourth-year medical student attending medical school in Washington.
+To be eligible, the medical student must be graduating that year and already be matched in a family medicine residency program; have completed a research project including a written report; and the work must be focused on original research in the area of family medicine.
 Recipients for the $500 award are selected based upon scientific rigor, clear reporting, relevance to family medicine and the potential impact on patient care, policy, public health or education.
 Click here for nomination guidelines and nomination form.

 Family Medicine Summer Research Externship Program

 Family Medicine Interest Groups

 Family Medicine Interest Groups (FMIGs) provide a network for medical students interested in family medicine.
 The WAFP Foundation sponsors FMIG activities at UWSOM – Seattle, UWSOM – Spokane and PNWU; provides information on careers available in family medicine; and keeps members informed on issues affecting the practice of family medicine.
+The Foundation has plans to similarly support an FMIG program at the Elson S. Floyd College of Medicine.
 The AAFP provides additional resources for FMIGs, their student leaders and faculty advisors, as well as a regional listserv to connect FMIGs in several states.

 Dinner with a Doc